6 Free Resources for Industry-Specific Marketing Benchmarks

 Whether you’re a marketer in retail, hospitality, technology, or non-profit, these resources will help you understand how you compare to your competitors without breaking any laws.
 Check out the 6 free industry resources below for marketing benchmarking statistics you use to prove (or disprove) your success.

-Google AdWords can sometimes feel like a guessing game.
+Google Ads (formerly known as Google AdWords) can sometimes feel like a guessing game.
 You’re throwing all this money into search ads, but are you paying too much for clicks?
 What is really a good click-through-rate (CTR)?

 WordStream’s genius data scientist Mark Irvine put together a list of Google AdWords benchmarks for 20 different industries, which should help you answer the questions above and more.

 So whether you want to know your industry’s average CTR, Cost per Click (CPC), Conversion Rate (CVR), or Cost per Action (CPA), these benchmarks empower marketers in all these industries to really understand how they stack up in the pay-to-play world of Google Ads.
 (Check out our Facebook advertising benchmarks too!)

 For those of you who haven’t heard of MailChimp, email marketing is what they do.
 They also happen to email 15 million users each month!
 MailChimp used their huge library of email data to share email benchmarks for various industries, and they assured us that their data is pure.

 “We only tracked campaigns that went to at least 1000 subscribers, but these stats aren’t pulled from a survey of giant corporations with million-dollar marketing budgets and dedicated email-marketing teams,” says MailChimp.
 “Our customers range from one-person startups to Fortune 500 companies, so the whole spectrum is represented in this data.”

 Check out this awesome report where they share average open, click, bounce (soft and hard), abuse, and unsubscribe email rates for 46 different industries!